nim-lang/Nim/doc/manual.md

 Exportcpp pragma
 ----------------
-The `exportcpp` pragma works like `exportc` pragma but requires `cpp` backend.
+The `exportcpp` pragma works like the `exportc` pragma but it requires the `cpp` backend.
-When compiled with `cpp` backend, `exportc` pragma adds `export "C"` to the declaration in generated code so that it can be called from both C and C++ code. `exportcpp` pragma doesn't add `export "C"`.
+When compiled with the `cpp` backend, the `exportc` pragma adds `export "C"` to the declaration in the generated code so that it can be called from both C and C++ code. `exportcpp` pragma doesn't add `export "C"`.